Does Social Trust Affect International Contracting? Evidence from Foreign Bond Covenants

 Date Written: May 22, 2018

-Building on rational choice institutionalism theory and Williamson’s (2000) four-level social analysis framework, we investigate the influence of social trust on security-level contract design.
-Using a sample of non-U.S. firms issuing bonds in U.S. debt markets, we find that U.S.-based creditors impose fewer covenants on bond issuers domiciled in countries with a high degree of social trust.
-We further show that the inverse relation between social trust and debt covenants is more pronounced for firms from countries with weak institutions, for firms with poor corporate governance, and for more opaque firms.
-These findings are robust to endogeneity tests, within-country analysis, and alternative empirical models, measures of trust, and explanations.
-We also find that a higher level of social trust is associated with lower borrowing costs, but this relation weakens when covenants are included in the debt contract (i.e., a substitution effect).
+Building on rational choice institutionalism theory and Williamson’s (2000) four-level social analysis framework, we investigate the influence of the informal institution of social trust on debt contract design in an international setting.
+Using a sample of non-U.S. firms that issue bonds in the U.S. debt market, we find that Yankee bond creditors impose fewer covenants on bond issuers domiciled in countries with a high degree of social trust.
+We further show that the inverse relation between debt covenants and the informal institution of social trust is more pronounced for firms from countries with weak formal institutions, as well as for firms with poor corporate governance and greater information opacity.
+These findings are robust to endogeneity tests, within-country analysis, various empirical models and measures of trust, and alternative hypotheses.
+We also show that while a lower level of informal social trust is associated with higher borrowing costs, this relation weakens when formal covenants are added to the debt contract (i.e., a substitution effect).
 Our paper contributes to the international business literature by providing new insights into the role of informal institutions (social trust) in cross-border debt contracting.

 Keywords: Trust; Contracts; Covenants; Institutions; Corporate Governance